JZJisawesome/15Slide/README.md

 images|Images of 15Slide in action
 src|15Slide source code
-CODE_OF_CONDUCT.md|The code of conduct for this project README.md|This file, with build instructions and much more
+CODE_OF_CONDUCT.md|The code of conduct for this project LICENCE|The licence for 15Slide (currently MIT) README.md|This file, with build instructions and much more build.sh|The build file for Linux
 ## Dependencies
 * termcolor ([http://termcolor.readthedocs.io/](http://termcolor.readthedocs.io/))
 * gtkmm ([https://gtkmm.org/](https://gtkmm.org/))